onepanelio/core-docs/docs/getting-started/quickstart.md

 It's easy to get started with Onepanel.
 First, you install the CLI (`opctl`) and then using `opctl`, you generate a `params.yaml` file and update it to configure your deployment.
 Once complete, you can access your deployment from any browser using your Kubernetes authentication token.
 Finally, you can run a Workflow or create a Workspace.

 :::important
-The steps in the Quick start allow you to quickly setup a Onepanel cluster for testing.
-To setup a production cluster with TLS and auto scaling enabled see [instructions for your cloud provider](/docs/deployment/overview#installing-on-public-cloud).
+The steps in the quick start allow you to quickly create a Onepanel cluster for testing.
+To create a production cluster with TLS and auto scaling enabled see [instructions for your cloud provider](/docs/deployment/overview#installing-on-public-cloud).

 You can also [add components](/docs/deployment/upgrade/overview) at later time to make this cluster production ready.
 :::